 - Multiple Credit Card: Owning multiple credit cards can impact your eligibility for a credit card.
 The card issuer rarely issues another credit card to someone who is already in possession of 7-8 credit cards.

 - Default in Payment: Another factor that impacts the eligibility criteria is the default in payment.
 If you have unsettled loans or have defaulted credit card bill payments then the chances of your application getting declined increase.
 The default in payments can stay for years in your credit history.

 - Multiple Applications: Sending multiple applications in one go can result in the rejection of all the applications.
 Multiple applications can lead to hard inquiries also as it depicts your hunger for credit.
 So, it is advisable to send one application at a time.

-There are many ways through which you can improve your credit eligibility, a few of them are as follows:
+There are many ways through which you can improve your credit eligibility; a few of them are as follows:

 - Check the age and income eligibility requirements before applying for a credit card.
 Such a simple step can increase your American Express credit card eligibility.

-- Another easiest way to improve the eligibility requirement is by not sending multiple applications in one go.
+- Another straightforward way to improve the eligibility requirement is by not sending multiple applications in one go.
 Send one application at a time and wait for the response from the American Express card issuer.

 Yes, credit history plays an important role in the credit card application eligibility requirement.
 The chances of your credit card application getting rejected increase.